megaease/easeagent-sdk-go/doc/middleware-span.md

 # Decorate spans with attributes

-This document will explain how to add attributes to trace data sent to the MegaCloud so that spans display specific properties in the UI.
+This document will explain how to add attributes to trace data sent to the MegaEase Cloud so that spans display specific properties in the UI.

 ## Why decorate your spans?

-When you send data to our MegaCloud, you can add custom attributes to spans.
+When you send data to our MegaEase Cloud, you can add custom attributes to spans.
 For example, you might decide to add tags like order.id or user.id in order to help you analyze your trace data.

 Some expected attribute values cause our distributed tracing UI to display some specific trace properties and details.